Comparing Roth IRA and Traditional IRA: Which is Right for You?

 Another advantage of a Roth IRA is that there are no required minimum distributions (RMDs) during the account holder’s lifetime, which means that individuals can leave the money in their Roth IRA to grow tax-free for as long as they like.
 Additionally, Roth IRAs can be passed on to beneficiaries who can continue to enjoy tax-free growth and withdrawals.

-See also Why Roth IRA is Better than Traditional IRA and Pre-Tax 401k
+See also Roth IRA vs Traditional IRA

 Traditional IRA: A Traditional IRA, on the other hand, allows individuals to contribute pre-tax dollars, meaning that the contributions are tax-deductible in the year they are made.
 The money in a Traditional IRA grows tax-deferred, which means that taxes are not owed on any investment gains until the money is withdrawn in retirement.
 However, withdrawals from a Traditional IRA are taxed as ordinary income, and individuals are required to start taking RMDs from their Traditional IRA at age 72.